RNSG 1412- Nursing Care of the Childbearing and Childrearing Family

 - All students must take a dosage and calculation exam.

-- You must successfully pass this exam with a score of 90% or higher to administer medications in the clinical setting and to continue in any level 3 course.
-You have 3 opportunities to demonstrate proficiency on the dosage and calculatoins exam.
+- Students must successfully pass this exam with a score of 90% or higher to administer medications in the clinical setting and to continue in any level 3 course.
+You have 3 opportuntiies to demonstrate proficiency on the dosage and calculations exam..

-- The HESI specialty test is a mandatory course requirement.
-You will need to print the payment HESI Form.
-Take it to any ACC cashier's office and bring the payment receipt for admission to the HESI exam.
+- The HESI specialty exam is a mandatory course requirement.
+You will need to print the payment HESI Form (located here) and take it to the any ACC casher's office and bring the payment receipt for admission to the HESI exam.
 See the course calendar for date and time.

 RNSG 1262 Childbearing and Childrearing Clinical